 Self-employed individuals claim home office expenses on the T2125 (Statement of Business or Professional Activities).
 The same workspace-proportion method applies, but self-employed individuals have a broader range of eligible expenses, including:

 One important limitation: home office expenses for self-employed individuals cannot create or increase a business loss.
 If your business had $10,000 in revenue and $8,000 in other expenses, you can only deduct up to $2,000 in home office costs.
-Any excess can be carried forward to a future year when the business has sufficient income.
+Any excess can be carried forward — and this carry-forward has no expiry date.
+It can be applied in any future year once your business has sufficient net income to absorb it, which makes the deduction valuable even in slow or start-up years.

 CRA requires that the workspace be used exclusively or principally for earning employment income and used on a regular and continuous basis for meeting clients or customers.
 For self-employed individuals, the workspace must be where you principally (more than 50% of the time) carry on your business, or where you exclusively and regularly meet clients or customers.